+HORTICULTURAL DIVISION I

-HORTICULTURAL DIVISION GENERAL RULES
+GENERAL RULES

-- Entries may be made from 12-5PM Thursday and 8AM -12PM Friday.
-All exhibitors must be off the floor by 12:00PM Friday.
-This rule will be strictly enforced. - 2.
-Entry cards for exhibits will be available at the show or picked up at Blithewold during open hours 1 week prior to the show.
-Only the top half of the entry card needs to be filled in. - 3.
-Entries, awards, and ribbons may not be removed until 4:00PM Sunday.
+1. Entries may be made from 12-5PM Monday the 14th and 8AM -12PM Tuesday the 15th.
+All exhibitors must be off the floor by 12:00PM Tuesday.
+This rule will be strictly enforced.

+2. Entry cards for exhibits will be available at the show or picked up at Blithewold during open hours 1 week prior to the show.
+Only the top half of the entry card needs to be filled in.

+3. Entries, awards, and ribbons may not be removed until 4:00PM Thursday the 17th.